clu5/polisci/speeches/README.md

 ### To Run Speech Scraper
-`python speech_scraper.py`

-It will output a file called `election_speeches.json` with the following format for each speech:
+Make sure you have `Python 3` installed and the packages `requests` and `BeautifulSoup` installed then run `python speech_scraper.py` and it will output a file called `election_speeches.json` into the current directory with the following format for each speech:

 * Name: Candidate's name
 * Title: Title of the speech from the "American Presidency Project" website